Below is my list of items that attract and (or) emit negative energy, translated from Russian.

-Photos depicting dead people, funerals, tragedies, disasters.
+Photos depicting dead people, funerals, tragedies, and disasters.

-Photos that were taken in front of the monuments commemorating infamous people of the past.
+Photos that were taken in front of the monuments commemorating the infamous people of the past.
 Some historical figures continue to attract much hatred and curses from people.

 Stuffed animals and other dead artifacts: animal horns, skins of dead animals, dried starfish, shells, etc.